-You must elect your benefit options under the plan within 30 days of the date you are first hired.
+You must elect your benefit options and enroll your eligible dependents under the plan within 30 days of the date you are first hired.

 - If you are an eligible employee who is a full-time employee and you do not timely elect your benefit options, you will be enrolled in the default option for the medical plan and for the dental plan.
 See section 1.6, Default Options. - If you are an eligible employee who is a part-time employee and you do not timely elect your benefit options, neither you nor your dependents will be enrolled in the plan.